 We commenced investment activities in portfolio securities during the quarter ended June 30, 2017, and we commenced investment activities in U.S. Treasury Bills during the quarter ended December 31, 2016.
 In October 2015, in connection with our formation, we issued and sold 1,667 shares of our common stock to David Spreng, our President, Chief Executive Officer and Chairman of our Board of Directors, for an aggregate purchase price of \$25,000.
-In December 2016, we completed the Initial Closing, in connection with which we called capital and issued 333,333 shares of our common stock to investors for an aggregate purchase price of \$5,000,000.
+In December 2016, we completed the initial closing of capital commitments in the Initial Private Offering, in connection with which we called capital and issued 333,333 shares of our common stock to investors for an aggregate purchase price of \$5,000,000.
 The final closing of the Initial Private Offering occurred on December 1, 2017.
-As of March 31, 2018, in connection with the Initial Private Offering, we had closed on capital commitments of \$275,000,000 and had issued 8,666,667 shares of our common stock to stockholders for a total purchase price of \$130,000,000.
+As of June 30, 2018, in connection with the Initial Private Offering, we had closed on capital commitments of \$275,000,000 and had issued 8,666,667 shares of our common stock to stockholders for a total purchase price of \$130,000,000.